mgussekloo/laravel-facet-filter/README.md

 ### Livewire example

-This is how it could look using Laravel Livewire to communicate a selected option to the backend.
-You could use any AJAX request, form submit or whatever you like.
+This is how it could look like with Livewire.

 ``` html
 <h2>Colors</h2>